newrelic-experimental/instrumenting-battlesnake-nodejs/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 Learn how to instrument your BattleSnake with New Relic using the NodeJS agent.
-This example uses the [BattleSnake JavaScript starter](https://github.com/BattlesnakeOfficial/starter-snake-javascript).
+For this repository we are using [BattleSnake JavaScript starter](https://github.com/BattlesnakeOfficial/starter-snake-javascript) from the BattleSnake Official.

 * [Requirements](#requirements)